 The IRS will automatically take 30% of your gross rental income if you do not offset expenses from your income, which can be devastating to your bottom line.
 When filing a US tax return, foreign investors simply need to ‘elect’ for this option on the form.
 With this election, along with depreciation, you may actually show tax losses.
 Nonetheless, you will need to file the tax return.

-Although there are seemingly several obstacles for foreign investors, the benefits of purchasing a property in the US are still great for individual pleasure or investment purposes.
+It's relatively easy and straightforward for foreigners to buy property in the US.
+Although you'll need to do some planning to avoid minor obstacles, the benefits of purchasing a property in the US are still great for individual pleasure or investment purposes.
 It is wise to consult real estate and tax attorneys to understand the full picture.
-If done correctly, major problems can be averted, and a new property will be added to your estate!